-Winter is coming, and as the cold weather approaches, fewer and fewer owners will be braving the outdoors to keep their furry friends active throughout these coming cold months; resulting in a more sedentary lifestyle, leading to our little ones to gain extra pounds.
+As winter is coming, and the cold weather approaches, fewer owners will be braving the outdoors to keep their furry friends active throughout these coming cold months; resulting in a more sedentary lifestyle, leading to our little ones gaining extra pounds.

-Almost thirty-five per cent of dogs in the UK are estimated to be overweight or obese.
-This is an enormous health issue because it goes hand by hand with many other illnesses like Arthritis, Joint problems, Diabetes, Heart problems, Knee injuries, Pancreatic issues, Liver disease, trouble Cooling off, Snoring, and Cancer.
+Almost thirty-five percent of dogs in the UK are estimated to be overweight or obese.
+This is an enormous health issue because it goes hand in hand with many other illnesses like Arthritis, Joint problems, Diabetes, Heart problems, Knee injuries, Pancreatic issues, Liver disease, trouble Cooling off, Snoring, and Cancer.

 The good news about this is that a small amount of weight loss can improve our pet's health condition and extend their life span or at least make their quality of life much better.

 So, if your pet looks a bit round or chunky, maybe it's the right time to do something about it; we'll give you three helpful tips to start.

 First thing first, Talk to your vet: Ask why your dog is overweight.
 It could be an underlying medical condition.

 1- Don't give them too much human food.

 Some human foods are high in fat, sugar, and sodium, and they have to avoid them.